pyrenaicus/nuwe-scroll-box/README.md

 We will use [Storybook](https://storybook.js.org/) to develop our UI components in isolation.
 This will help us to rule out ambiguity in component state, as Storybook allows us to create explicit stories that document exactly how the component responds to given situations.

-In our `ScrollBox` component we create three different stories for its three different states.
+In `ScrollBox`, our main component, we create three different stories for its three different states.
 A _standard_ state, a _loading_ state that shows a skeleton while the app is loading data, and an _empty_ state in case something went wrong.

 Overall our component is composed of other components, say atoms and molecules.